krychu/hrm/README.md

 - **H module** (slower): handles abstract planning
 - **L module** (faster): handles low-level computations

 Both are based on self-attention.
-Together, they enable reasoning in latent space.

-## Hierarchical Reasoning Model (HRM)

-This is an implementation of the <a href="https://arxiv.org/abs/2506.21734">Hierachical Reasoning Model</a> (HRM) proposed by Guan Wang et al. I built it for educational purposes, with a few minor simplifications and extensions (see [Modifications to the Original Work](#modifications-to-the-original-work)).

-The architecture is inspired by hierarchical, multi-timescale processing in the human brain.
-It uses two connected recurrent modules running at different frequencies:
-- **H module** (slower): handles abstract planning
-- **L module** (faster): handles low-level computations

-Both are based on self-attention.
 Together, this is an attempt to model reasoning in latent space.

 ---